barryrowlingson/what3wordr/README.md

 An interface to the [What3Words API](www.what3words.com).

 Currently very alpha.
 Only deals with 3words, onewords, and positions, the API can do some other things and return other stuff.
-TBD.
+And only does one at a time.
+Will vectorise all the things later.
+Maybe.

 ```
 > require(what3wordr)